-The Chaleur Region derives its designation from the Bay of Chaleur (“The bay of warmth”), so named by Jacques Cartier, the first European to visit the area.
-It was a warm summer day way back in 1534.
-Permanent settlement dates back more than 350 years, when in 1619 the first missionaries arrived and established a Récollet Mission on the shores of Nepisiguit Bay.
+The Chaleur Region owes its name to the Bay of Chaleur (“The Bay of Warmth”), christened by Jacques Cartier, the first European to visit the area in 1534 during a warm summer day.
+The region’s permanent settlement history stretches back over 350 years when the initial missionaries arrived in 1619, setting up a Récollet Mission on Nepisiguit Bay’s shores.

-Acadian settlers mainly occupied the western part of present-day “City of Bathurst“, while English, Scottish, and Irish immigrants settled in the central and eastern parts.
-At the turn of the century, new settlements were beginning to appear along the Chaleur coast.
-The French settled upshore (Petit-Rocher, 1797) and the English downshore.
+The western part of today’s City of Bathurst was largely populated by Acadian settlers, while English, Scottish, and Irish immigrants settled in the central and eastern areas.
+As the century turned, new settlements began to emerge along the Chaleur coast, with the French settlers moving upshore (Petit-Rocher, 1797) and the English moving downshore.

-Bathurst was incorporated as a city in 1966.
+Bathurst achieved city status in 1966.

 Click on a thumbnail to see more pictures.